zhongyin/zhongyin.github.io/README.md

 ## Go

+- [age](https://github.com/FiloSottile/age) - A simple, modern and secure encryption tool (and Go library) with small explicit keys, no config options, and UNIX-style composability.
 - [berty](https://github.com/berty/berty) - Berty is a secure peer-to-peer messaging app that works with or without internet access, cellular data or trust in the network
 - [xxl-job-executor-go](https://github.com/xxl-job/xxl-job-executor-go) - xxl-job 执行器（golang 客户端）
 - [kraken](https://github.com/uber/kraken) - P2P Docker registry capable of distributing TBs of data in seconds